dovetail-genomics/Omni-C/docs/source/assembly.rst

 Kmer analysis, QV and completness
 ---------------------------------

-In preparation
+In this section we will not use the long distance infomation that is captured by the Omni-C proximity ligation libraries.
+Instead, we take advandage of the uniform coverafe of Omni-C libraries and demonstrate how, after trimming, the reads can be used just as shotgun sequencing, for kmer analysis, measuring assembly completness and QV.

+In short, kmer composition of the assembly and the reads will be used to evaluate the comletness of the assembly and bp quality.

 Trimming
 ++++++++

-In this section we will not use the long distance infomation that is captured by the Omni-C proximity ligation libraries.
-Instead, we take advandage of the uniform coverafe of Omni-C libraries and demonstrate how, after trimming, the reads can be used just as shotgun sequencing, for kmer analysis, measuring assembly completness and QV.
+Before we build a kmer database from the Omni-C fastq files, we first need to remove the bridge sequecnce.
+We use `cutadapt` to trim the bridge sequence from the reads.

 +-------------+----------------------------------------------------------------------+
 |Option       |Function                                                              |